oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 * It is tested with Istio 1.4.2 and later (up to 1.5.4), however it is tested with both single and multicluster installations of Istio.
-* You cannot expose any of the default channels, any attempt will result in an error when deploying the domain.
+* You cannot expose any of the default channels; any attempt will result in an error when deploying the domain.
-* In order to use WLST command, you can define a network access point (NAP) in your WebLogic Domain and expose it as a `NodePort` in your domain resource YAML instead of accessing the channel through the Istio mesh network.
+* In order to use WLST commands, define a network access point (NAP) in your WebLogic omain and expose it as a `NodePort` in your domain resource YAML file instead of accessing the channel through the Istio mesh network.

 #### Using the operator with Istio support

 {{% notice note %}}
-These instructions assume that you are using a Kubernetes cluster with [Istio Installation](https://istio.io/latest/docs/setup/install/) installed and configured already.
-The operator will not install
-Istio for you.
+These instructions assume that you are using a Kubernetes cluster with [Istio](https://istio.io/latest/docs/setup/install/) installed and configured already.
+The operator will not install Istio for you.
 {{% /notice %}}

 You can deploy the operator into a namespace which has Istio automatic sidecar injection enabled.
-Before installing the operator, create the namespace you wish to run the operator in, and label it for automatic injection.
+Before installing the operator, create the namespace in which you want to run the domain and label it.

 ```
 $ kubectl create namespace weblogic-operator
 $ kubectl label namespace weblogic-operator istio-injection=enabled
 ```

-After the namespace is labeled, you can install the operator using the normal method.
+After the namespace is labeled, you can [install the operator]({{< relref "/userguide/managing-operators/installation/_index.md" >}}).
 When the operator pod starts, you will notice that Istio automatically injects an `initContainer` called `istio-init` and the envoy container `istio-proxy`.

-You can check this using the following commands:
+You can validate this using the following commands:

 ```
 $ kubectl --namespace weblogic-operator get pods